 2020 was an unprecedented year.
 The United States was plagued by not only a pandemic but also the killing of George Floyd, Breonna Tayler, Daniel Prude, and others.
 These are just some of the names that are known.
 Recent acts of police brutality have sparked important conversations about structural inequality and exploitation of marginalized communities stemming from state-sanctioned violence.
 These issues have been at the center of attention for the media, citizens, and legal academia.
-Dean Kevin R. Johnson and Professor H. Timothy Lovelace, Jr., contribute to this continuing dialogue.
+Dean Kevin R. Johnson, Professor H. Timothy Lovelace, Jr., and Professor Bijal Shah contribute to this continuing dialogue.

 Northwestern University Law Review Online is thrilled and honored to highlight these scholars and their contributions to this important topic as part of a collaborative symposium with other prominent journals around the country.